canyacoin/canswap-contracts/README.md

 ## Limitations
  - Allocate fees must be called intermittently in order to optimise staker rewards
  - Upper limit on number of stakers allowed in each pool due to the gas usage involved in allocating fees
-   - Work around solutions to limiting this number will have knock on effects throughout the contract

 ## Run locally
  - Migrations do xxxxxxxxxxxx